 - 1.04G(5) A player may play up to one NTRP level higher than the player's current NTRP level. - 1.04G(6) A player who qualifies to advance to championships on more than one team may be required by the Section to choose which team he or she will represent.
 USTA SoCal requires a player who is an eligible roster player on more than one advancing team to determine which team they will play for during the duration of the Sectional Championships.

+to determine which team they will play for during the duration of the Sectional Championships.
 Whichever team they play their first match for will be the only team that they may compete on during the event.

-- 1.04G(7) At any National Championship, if a player qualifies for two or more teams at the same NTRP level for an event, the individual must declare which team he or she will represent.
-In the absence of a declaration, the first match played will determine which team he or she will represent. - 1.04G(8) A player may participate in only one individual match within each team match. - 1.04G(9) A player who participates in the USTA League in violation of any provision of Section 1.04G Player Participation Eligibility, shall be subject to an Eligibility Grievance as defined in Section 3.02D Eligibility Grievance.
+- 1.04G(7) At any National Championship, if a player qualifies for two or more teams at the same NTRP level for an event, the individual must declare which team he/she will represent.
+In the absence of a declaration, the first match played will determine which team he/she will represent. - 1.04G(8) A player may participate in only one individual match within each team match. - 1.04G(9) A player who participates in the USTA League in violation of any provision of Section 1.04G Player Participation Eligibility, shall be subject to an Eligibility Grievance as defined in Section 3.02D Eligibility Grievance.

-USTA SoCal Additional Definitions for ineligible players:

-In all matches, in which ineligible players participate, the ineligible player may be penalized by defaulting all individual matches played.
+USTA SoCal Additional Definitions for ineligible players: In all matches, in which ineligible players participate, the ineligible player may be penalized by defaulting all individual matches played.
 The player and/or the captain may face additional penalties.